IgorSusmelj/ABC-GAN/README.md

 ![probability of real image from discriminators point of view with controller](report/prob_of_real_image_with_controller.png)
 ![probability of real image from discriminators point of view without controller](report/prob_of_real_image_without_controller.png)

-Left image shows the probability of being a real image using the controller.
+The left image shows the probability of being a real image using the controller.
 Right, the same experiment without the controller.

 What we essentially do using the controller is, we control how many samples coming from the generator should be classified by the discriminator as real.
-By chance this value stays at around 0.5 since after convergence the discriminator has a 50% chance of correctly classifying an image as real or fake.
+By chance, this value stays at around 0.5 since after convergence the discriminator has a 50% chance of correctly classifying an image as real or fake.
 The controller reduces this value *(in our case from 0.5 to around 0.25)* which makes sure that the discriminator always has a good chance to correctly classify the source of an image.
-Therefore, the discriminator always slighlty dominates the generator.
+Therefore, the discriminator always slightly dominates the generator.

 ### Training behaviour